 It’s a common sentiment for many parents that kids just grow up too fast!
 Thankfully, photos help preserve memories from those cherished childhood years forever.

 Hire a photographer for the day and set up in a picturesque location in your community.
 Invite families to have their portraits taken at a discounted rate.

 Parents and guardians will appreciate that the entire family is included in the photo, rather than one essential member standing behind the camera.
 Plus, they’ll appreciate the discounted cost and convenience of having the logistics sorted out for them.

 Effort: ✔ ✔ ✔

-Recruit volunteers from your organization, whether it’s framed as a PTA fundraiser or members of your overall leadership (such as teachers and sports team coaches) step up to the challenge.
+Recruit volunteers from your organization, whether it’s framed as a PTA or booster club fundraiser or a campaign that invites members of your leadership (such as sports team coaches) step up to the challenge.

 Offer lawn services to busy parents and other members of your greater community.
 This includes:

 - Mowing and edging lawns.